Brunelleschi's Dome: climb guide and engineering story

 The dome measures 44.9 metres in diameter at the base of the drum — slightly wider than the Pantheon in Rome.
 It rises 91 metres above the cathedral floor to the base of the lantern; add the lantern and the total height from ground level is approximately 114 metres.
 It remains the largest masonry dome ever built and, technically, one of the greatest structural achievements in the history of architecture.

 For visitors, the 463-step climb between the double shells is an experience unlike any other in Florence: an encounter with both exceptional engineering and an exceptional view.
+If you’re mapping it into a wider visit, see the Florence Duomo guide for the whole complex and Duomo complex tickets explained for how the pass works.

 The problem Brunelleschi solved